The 2020 Schedule

 Eight day trips available, call for details and availability from Bethel, Alaska.

-Trips to the Arolik are available as Intimate Rivers or Fisherman's Standard style trips.
+Trips in July to the Arolik are available as Intimate Rivers or Fisherman's Standard style trips.
 Rate from $5395.00 pp

-Trip Dates July 28 to August 4 (Fisherman's Deluxe Style 4 Spots Available) / August 6 to 13 - Trip style is open
+Trip Dates July 28 to August 4 - Sold Out / August 6 to 13 - 2 Slots available Fisherman's Deluxe Trip

 All Five Species of Pacific Salmon, a Sea Run Dolly-Varden Utopia and The Coho Cometh.
 We return to the Goodnews as the fishing there really begins to turn it up a notch, or twenty.
 By now some of the earlier run of Chinook and sockeye are beginning to spawn adding a dynamic to the mix that every Alaskan fisherman awaits.
 Bead nymphing.
 Here come the droves of Dolly Varden that absolutely saturate this watershed during the latter days of Summer and into Fall.
 Usually we will begin seeing Coho/Silver Salmon later on in this trip, as our rafts leave the mountains and approach the Bering Sea.

-The Moraine, ~ Where The Dark Ones Are Rainbows, The Red Ones, Sockeye and The Brown ones Da Bears!
+The place, Moraine Creek, Alaska ~ Where The Dark Ones Are Rainbows, The Red Ones, Sockeye and The Brown ones Da Bears!
+Hosted by Nancy Willette.
 While the Moraine is somewhat busy by Alaska standards espicially in August, you are there after everyone else leaves and the Moraine more than makes up for it with the sheer number of very large "Wild" Alaska Rainbows available making it a true "World Class" Fly Fishing destination!

-Call to schedule a five or seven day Fisherman's Standard style trip. $4495.00 pp from King Salmon, Alaska
+Call to join this seven day six night Fisherman's Standard style trip. $4495.00 pp from King Salmon, Alaska

 The Togiak River called "The Gem Of The Togiak National Wildlife Refuge!" is also arguably the best river in Alaska for it's spectacular silver salmon angling it is also considered one of the top ten waters where one can catch a true "Trophy" rainbow trout in Alaska.
 Alaska's fish filled Togiak River flows some 48 miles from Togiak lake to Togiak Bay and is a popular river for all five Pacific salmon.
 Rising on the western slopes of the Wood River Mountains, the Togiak drains the southeastern quadrant of the Togiak National Wildlife Refuge.
-Also available Char / Dolly Varden, Large Grayling, and other salmon species.
+Also available Char / Dolly Varden, Large Grayling, and other salmon species in a spectaculr setting!

-Fisherman's Standard style trip available from Dillingham, Alaska Seven Days / Six Nights
+Fisherman's Standard style trip available from Dillingham, Alaska $5895.00 pp Seven Days / Six Nights / Limited to Six Guests

 More Arolik River - Just can't get enough of a good thing!!
 One of the most fly fish-able waters in Alaska, the Arolik River is remote, abundant, and beautiful as it flows forty five miles through the tundra of far Southwest Alaska and while it is best known for the world class Rainbow that lurk in it's waters it's salmon fishery is nothing to be sneezed about, be it coho's crushing wogs on topwater, beautifully colored dollies or it's world class rainbows the Arolik just plain rocks the angling world!

-Trip Dates - Scheduled By Request, Usually Ten Days In Mid August
+Trip Dates - Scheduled By Request, We suggest taking ten days in Mid August.

 Kwethluk River More than "100 miles" of Fish, Fun and Solitude.
 Beginning with the portage from a small lake to the river, including the winding and twisty shallows of the mountainous upper stretches, through the wood-laden braids and channels, all the way to the slow flowing oxbows as it flows towards the Kuskokwim River, the Kwethluk is a not a river for the inexperienced.
 This float covers over 100 miles, which is why it is best done as a 10 day trip in order to take full advantage of all the Kwethluk has to offer.
 Be it Alaskan Leopard Rainbows slamming at mouse flies or Coho Salmon absolutely crushing poppers, August is the month for the best fishing this river sees.
 We suggest nine or ten days for your trip.